Overview

 Basic Usage

-method combines object inspection with immediate output, making it invaluable for debugging.
-It calls inspect
+The p method combines object inspection with immediate output, making it invaluable for debugging.
+It calls inspect on each argument and prints the result to standard output, returning the original object.

 def calculate_total(items)